DerellLicht/BallDroppings/README.md

 another call can begin, and after awhile it just runs out of time to get all the sounds generated before the next cycle begins.

-2. Another possibility is that I simply need to pre-allocate all 39 sound files, before beginning to generate sounds.
+2. Another possibility is that I simply need to pre-allocate all 39 sound objects, before beginning to generate sounds.
 In the current code, I allocate a new Audio object every time I want to generate a sound.
 That is clearly inefficient, even though Java has garbage collection.
 However, it doesn't appear to me that the program is